coreyarch1234/Web-4-Advanced-CSS-and-JavaScript/02-css-transition-and-animation/README.md

 any product.
 Motion not only creates a more interesting experience it also can direct and help users understand how a product functions.

 Do not underestimate the power of adding motion.
+Motion can
+be:

+- Fun
+- Instructive
+- Engaging

 Look at products you use every day.
 Think about the motion that happen at various interactions ask youself how these effect your